therealcyber71/Discord-Lite/README.md

 After that, open `Discord-Lite.exe` from your desktop.\
 You should be able to use Discord just as you can with any other client. :D

-## ⌨️ Additional Features
-* Screenshot: Press your `tab` key in the window/tab you are in to take a screenshot.

 ## [![Logo by u/anatom3000](https://i.imgur.com/cooZgSL.png)](https://www.reddit.com/user/anatom3000/) Discord
 Join our [Discord server](https://discord.gg/EwY2aZMn6t) for any further Announcments!\